Something478/Scripts/Executors/Lunaris/README.md

 # Lunaris Executor

-Lunaris is a executor UI made to be run inside another executor.
-It is NOT a real executor.
-Think of it as an executor that runs inside an executor.
+Lunaris is a executor UI made to be run inside another executor, its NOT a real executor.
+Think of it as an executor that runs inside an executor, you can call it a "Loadstring executor".

 ---